benw126/benw126.github.io/index.md

 During my free time, I teach high school students in the HKDSE curriculum, focusing on Mathematics, Module 2 and Physics.

-I have made a full set of notes for Mathematics.
+I have made a full set of notes for DSE Mathematics.
 Please feel free to contact me if you are interested in obtaining these notes for free.

 # Contact Info